jbx-protocol/juice-docs-v2/docs/resources/tools-for-project-creators.md

 * [sesh](https://sesh.fyi/) is a Discord bot which can be used for polls and event scheduling.

+* [Aeolian's Snapshot Analytics](https://aeolianeth.github.io/snapshot-analytics/) is a high-density tool for seeing the current status of Snapshot votes.
+For now, this dashboard only works with Juicebox DAO governance.

 ## Documentation

 * [Docusaurus](https://docusaurus.io/) is a static site generator with MDX and React support, primarily built for documentation and blogs.
 This website is powered by Docusaurus!